-The LATCH (Lower Anchors and Tethers for CHildren) system has three vehicle anchor points.
+The Lower Anchors and Tethers for CHildren (LATCH) system has three vehicle anchor points:

-- Two lower anchors where the seat backrest and seat cushion meet, called the seat bight. - One top tether anchor behind that seating position.
+- Two lower anchors where the vehicle seat backrest and seat cushion meet, called the seat bight. - One top tether anchor behind that seating position.

-LATCH-compatible child restraints have two rigid or webbing mounted attachments that connect to the two lower anchors at the LATCH-equipped seating positions in your vehicle.
+LATCH compatible child restraints have two rigid or webbing mounted attachments.
+These attachments connect to the two lower anchors at the LATCH equipped seating positions in your vehicle.
 This type of attachment method eliminates the need to use seatbelts to attach the child restraint.

-However, you can still use the seatbelt to attach the child restraint.
+However, you can still use the seatbelt to attach the child restraint if the lower anchors are not used.
 For forward-facing child restraints, you must also attach the top tether strap to the proper top tether anchor if a top tether strap has been provided with your child restraint.

-Follow the instructions on attaching child restraints with tether straps.
+Follow the instructions later in this chapter on attaching child restraints with tether straps.